 30 days before the program start date listed on your SEVIS I-20 form.

 Always Hand-carry Your Documents:

-may not be able to enter the United States:
+a result, you may not be able to enter the United States:

-- Your passport, valid for at least six months beyond the date of your expected stay;
+- Your passport, valid for at least six months beyond the date of your expected stay

 In addition, it is strongly recommended that you also hand carry the following documentation:

 - Evidence of financial resources; this includes any government sponsorship letter.

 - Paper receipt for the SEVIS fee, Form I-797, and

 - Name and contact information for your “Designated School Official”, including a 24-hour

 emergency contact number at the school.
 For The University of Memphis, you may list